Pennsylvania Turnpike/Interstate 95 Interchange Project: History

 At the formation of the Interstate Highway System, I-95 was planned as a Florida-to-Maine superhighway passing through the Northeast Megalopolis.
 However, decades of disputes among local and regional governments and private landowners prevented or delayed the design and construction of this highway from the Trenton–Philadelphia area to northern New Jersey in the New Brunswick–Piscataway area.
 Until 2018, I-95 was incomplete because of the gap in this area.
 If drivers wished to proceed northbound from Newark, Delaware, to New York City without encountering a traffic signal, the most direct route was (and still is today) to exit I-95 onto I-295 just south of Wilmington, enter New Jersey via the Delaware Memorial Bridge, and continue north on the New Jersey Turnpike.
 Alternatively, drivers who stayed on I-95 northbound passed through Delaware County, Pennsylvania, the city of Philadelphia, and Bucks County, Pennsylvania, and then over the Delaware River on the Scudder Falls Bridge into Mercer County, New Jersey, northwest of Trenton on what is now I-295.
 Before 2018, from this point, I-95 abruptly ended at the interchange with US 1 in Lawrence Township and became I-295 southbound.
 Motorists then entered I-195 eastbound from I-295 exit 60A, and then took I-195 to the New Jersey Turnpike northbound (where I-95 continues).
 According to the New Jersey Turnpike Authority, the turnpike was signed as I-95 north of exit 7A (for I-195) in the area of Robbinsville Township.
 However, the New Jersey Department of Transportation (NJDOT) stated that I-95 started from the Delaware River–Turnpike Toll Bridge and followed the New Jersey Turnpike Extension to the northbound lanes of the mainline of the turnpike.

 Early proposed Interstate 95 routings

 During the mid-1950s, while I-95 was still in its infancy, a proposal was made to route it through the city of Trenton by way of the Trenton–Morrisville Toll Bridge (now in use and designated as US 1).
 New Jersey opposed this routing due to the limited capacity of the bridge.
 A proposal to bypass and loop around Trenton was formally proposed and agreed upon by both states in the late 1950s.
 What was eventually called the Scudder Falls Bridge was constructed in 1959.
 Completed soon afterward was a section of I-95 north of Trenton.
 Plans then began in the mid-1960s to join this segment to I-287 in northern New Jersey.
-This controversial section of I-95 became known as the Somerset Freeway, but by 1978, doubts were expressed that I-95 would ever be completed.
+This controversial section of I-95 became known as the Somerset Freeway, but by 1978, doubts were expressed if I-95 would ever be completed.